 Children will get the most benefit from their reading book when their reading is supported by an older person in a comfortable setting.
 Reading with your child every day will help develop their reading skills and in turn their writing skills.
 We suggest you read with your child for about 10 minutes every day – a number of short sessions are better than fewer longer ones.

 Your child's reading diary will show a record of their reading journey and is a valuable means of sharing information between school and home.

 As well as their weekly reading book, children may take home a free choice book, however encouraging children to read anything anywhere will be of tremendous value.

 We encourage children to use the Look, Cover, Write, Check method for learning their weekly spellings.
-Details of this can be found in their spelling books.
+Children will bring spelling lists home regularly.